 “It’s great to have a benchmark on our own team to validate our assumptions about the business, and that’s what we get with Service Insights.
 There’s nothing like a scoreboard, where you’re able to reflect your team’s performance in real dollars as well as efficiency.

 [This allows you to have] deeper conversations with finance partners and operations partners, to make sure you’re building a more efficient team.”

 – Pierre Malboeuf, Senior National Director of Field Service, Hologic

 AI is an investment that empowers workforces to solve difficult challenges.
 Crowds carry wisdom – and AI has the power to boost team productivity through better knowledge sharing.

 Leaders are observing how collaboration goes to the next level once collective industry insights are added to the mix.
 As the old adage goes, “Teams are greater than the sum of their parts.”

 “[Industry insights] lead to a greater user experience because others may see things that we wouldn’t have seen in our traditional build model.

 Combining the industry’s collective knowledge within our system helps service engineers and support teams drive faster resolutions for our customers.”

 Ready to replicate success?

 Give these best practices a try to start improving your service outcomes.
-Test Drive Service Insights with a 90-day pilot to see how your data can be turned into actionable insights.
+Get a Demo of Service Insights to see how your data can be turned into actionable insights.